Define your naming convention

 Unfortunately, the traditional asset padding approach can prove problematic in infrastructure-as-code approaches that might iterate through assets based on a non-padded number.
 This approach is common during deployment or automated configuration management tasks.
 Those scripts would have to routinely strip the padding and convert the padded number to a real number, which slows script development and run time.

 The following section provides some example names for common Azure resource types in an enterprise cloud deployment.
-For additional examples, see the Azure Naming Tool and the Naming and tagging tracking template.
+For more examples, see the Azure Naming Tool.

 Note